Ashod/Now-Reading-Redux/README.md

 Please read the Upgrade section under Installation.

+### I found a bug, what should I do? (or, this plugin is broken!) ###

+Please leave a note on the [blog.ashodnakashian.com/projects/now-reading-redux/](http://blog.ashodnakashian.com/projects/now-reading-redux/ "project home page").
+That is probably the easiest way.
+However, you may also log bugs on [github.com/Ashod/Now-Reading-Redux](https://github.com/Ashod/Now-Reading-Redux "GitHub") or on [http://wordpress.org/extend/plugins/now-reading-redux/](http://wordpress.org/extend/plugins/now-reading-redux/ "wordpress").

 ### Where is the old changelog? ###

 Please find the original Now Reading Relaoded readme with the changelog in the readme.old file.